Precise Asymptotics of Bagging Regularized M-estimators: Setup and assumptions

 The final ensemble estimator, constructed using the component estimators \eqref{eq:def-hbeta}, is defined as:

 For brevity, we omit the dependency of the component and ensemble estimators on $I_m$ and $\{ I_{m} \}_{m\in[M]}$ and simply write $\hat\bbeta_m$ and $\tbeta_M$, respectively, when it is clear from the context.
-We evaluate the performance of the ensemble estimator $\tbeta_{M}$ with respect to the signal parameter $\btheta$ via:
+We evaluate the performance of the ensemble estimator $\tbeta_{M}$ via: